marfarma/wp-table-reloaded/trunk/readme.txt

 == Description ==

 This plugin allows you to create and manage tables in the admin-area of WordPress.
 You can then show them in your posts, on your pages or in text widgets by using a shortcode.
-The plugin is a completely rewritten and extended version of Alex Rabe's "WP-Table" and uses the state-of-the-art WordPress techniques which makes it faster and lighter than the original plugin.
-You may also have both plugins installed at the same time and you can also import your tables from the WP-Table plugin!
+The plugin is a completely rewritten and extended version of Alex Rabe's "wp-Table" and uses the state-of-the-art WordPress techniques which makes it faster and lighter than the original plugin.
+You may also have both plugins installed at the same time and you can also import your tables from the wp-Table plugin!

 = More information =
 Please see the English plugin website http://tobias.baethge.com/wordpress-plugins/wp-table-reloaded-english/ .